Content collection partners

 Syndication product matching

 Product matching is the process of identifying two or more products in the Network that are eligible to share content.
-After an edge has been created, Bazaarvoice will look for products at the brand and retailer that match.
+After a syndication edge has been created, Bazaarvoice will look for products at the brand and retailer that match.
 Once a product from the brand site is matched to a product on the retail site, content can be syndicated.
 Products are normally matched automatically based on unique identifiers like UPCs and EANs.
 They also may be matched by brand name, product name, and product description, among other key identifiers.

 Syndication guidelines for the Bazaarvoice Network outline the requirements, rights, and obligations of all parties participating in the Bazaarvoice Network.